KshKnsl/LocalDocu/README.md

-# MinorProject: Private Local AI Document Summarizer
+# LocalDocu: Private Local AI Document Summarizer

 A **100% private, fully local** AI-powered document summarization and Q&A platform.
 Your documents never leave your machine - everything runs locally using Ollama and open-source models.